Animal models of depression: Depression

-Major depressive disorder, also called "clinical depression" or often simply "depression", is a common, long-lasting and diverse psychiatric syndrome that significantly affects a person's thoughts, behavior, feelings and sense of well-being.
-Symptoms include low mood and aversion to activity.
-Depressed people may also feel sad, anxious, empty, hopeless, worried, helpless, worthless, guilty, irritable, hurt, or restless.
-They may lose interest in activities that once were pleasurable, experience loss of appetite or overeating, have problems concentrating, remembering details, or making decisions, and may contemplate or attempt suicide.
-Insomnia, excessive sleeping, fatigue, loss of energy, or aches, pains, or digestive problems that are resistant to treatment may also be present.
+Major depressive disorder is commonly called "clinical depression" or "depression."
+It is a common, long-lasting and diverse psychiatric syndrome that significantly affects a person's thoughts, behavior, feelings and sense of well-being.
+According to the DSM-5, someone diagnosed with depression should be showing at least five symptoms and they should last two weeks.
+Depression can include a variety of different symptoms and does not always look the same for everyone.
+Some of these symptoms may include sadness, anxiousness, emptiness, hopelessness, worry, helplessness, worthlessness, guilt, irritableness, hurt, or restlessness.
+People experiencing depression may also lose interest in activities that once were pleasurable, experience loss of appetite, overeat, have problems concentrating, remembering details, making decisions, and may contemplate or attempt suicide.
+Insomnia, excessive sleeping, fatigue, loss of energy, aches, pains, or digestive problems that are resistant to treatment may also be present.